willmusolf/CheeseHacks-2022/README.md

 npm install
 ```

-Navigate to <code>Home.vue</code> and set your IP in both of the fetch calls.
+Navigate to <code>Home.vue</code> and set your IP in both of the fetch calls using a text editor.

 Navigate back to the root directory and start the backend.